-And there was also an Anole that I didn't recognise running around on the rocks below me.
+And there was also an Anole that I didn't recognise immediately, running around on the rocks below me.
+I now know that it is Anolis lucius.
 What a brilliant hour of wildlife-watching - and all before breakfast.

 The rest of the day was spent in or around the hotel garden and in a small clearing nearby where we spent time sitting in the shade watching the butterflies coming to a flowering bush.
 We saw the Mexican Sailor Dynamine postverta again and a De Villiers Swallowtail Battus devilliers along with Caribbean Banner Lucinia sida and a few skippers and several whites and sulphurs.
 While photographing a Florida Duskywing Ephyriades brunnea larva that was getting ready to pupate I heard a loud squawking above me and found that I was being watched by a Yellow-crowned Night Heron.

 And the only decent butterfly photo of the day was a Mallow Scrub-Hairstreak Strymon istapa down near the beach.